 Availability | Not available on Reseller, VPS, or Dedicated Accounts | Available on all accounts with restrictions |

 Winner: Hostgator.
-Being able to offer free professional migrations for beginners is a great incentive!
+Being able to offer free professional migrations for beginners is a great incentive.

 Pros & Cons